mkeleti/chain-attack/README.md

 ---
 ## About

-This provides a docker container where you can observe a ethereum chain in action.
+This an environment where you can observe a ethereum chain in action.

 ![Screenshot1](docs/screenshot1.png)
 ![Screenshot2](docs/screenshot3.png)